Ben Sollee: Infowars release and other 2016 activities

-On October 12, Sollee performed a demonstration for ROLI Seaboard Rise at Guitar Center in Nashville, Tennessee to demonstrate how he incorporates the relationship between acoustic instruments and electronics for recording and live performances.

 In March, Sollee released part two of his Steeples series.
 Steeples Part two consists of three songs, just as part one and demonstrates the skill set of storytelling and musicianship of Sollee.

 On March 22, Actors Theatre of Louisville announced the reception of a forty-thousand-dollar exploratory grant from the Doris Duke Foundation to use in collaboration with Sollee.
 The grant is set to find and explore new ways to use technology and social media to interact with audiences and to build a demand for performing arts.

 On April 21 Sollee was a featured performer at the 2015 WEDAY Kentucky celebration.
 WEDAY is a youth organization program that inspires kids across the city to tap into their creativity and learn and promote sustainability to their lives and city.
 WEDAY is a program that was formulated in Seattle, WA and has since expanded its program to Kentucky, WEDAY Kentucky.

 In May 2016 Sollee recorded Stephen Foster's "My Old Kentucky Home" live in Kentucky's Woodford Reserve Distillery in honor of the annual Kentucky Derby Festival.
 The video was recorded inside the barrel house of the distillery and was released on the Woodford Reserve website and Facebook page accumulating over 191,000 views.

 On May 2, Sollee received the Smoky Mountain Music Award from the Scruffy City Film Festival for his various works on film scores.

 On June 2, Sollee stopped by the Chicago-based Audiotree Live studios to perform an intimate set of seven songs including songs from Infowars (the latest release at the time) and songs from previous releases.

-Throughout the month of June, Sollee toured with world renown artist and musician Lonnie Holley as a part of his backing band.
-Holley is an improvisational singer songwriter, creating each lyric and note on the spot as he plays during the show.
-Sollee is one of the few musicians who can "keep up" with Holley's performances and has since been invited to play with Holley for multiple shows and tours.